-According to the Companies Act, then a shareholder loan can be legal.
+According to the Companies Act, a shareholder loan can be legal.

 It requires that certain formalities are in order.

-So, in reality, it makes not much sense to consider a legal shareholder loan to a majority shareholder, even when formalities are done concerning the Companies Act.
+So, in reality, it makes not much sense from a tax perspective to consider a legal shareholder loan to a majority shareholder, even when formalities are done concerning the Companies Act.

-Minority shareholders are generally not taxed on shareholder loans.
+Minority shareholders owning less than 50% of a company are generally not taxed on shareholder loans.

 An intercompany account with a shareholder in the accounting

-If an intercompany account should tip the balance so that all of a sudden, a shareholder owes money to the company, then a new shareholder loan exists.
+If an intercompany account should tip the balance so that suddenly, a shareholder owes money to the company, then a new shareholder loan exists.

-It is very important for majority shareholders when using this method to handle payments between the majority shareholder and the company that the intercompany account is updated ongoing in the accounting.
+It is essential for majority shareholders when using this method to handle payments between the majority shareholder and the company that the intercompany account is updated ongoing in the accounting.
 Otherwise, each new payment might be considered a new separate shareholder loan which will be taxed for majority shareholders.

 Also, using a new account in the accounting for booking a new payment to a majority shareholder will create a new loan from a tax perspective, regardless of having other accounts in the accounting that would show that the company as a whole owes money to the majority shareholder.

-All shareholders that have received a shareholder loan will need to pay a 10,05% p.a. interest on any intercompany account balance that is owed to the company and also repay any balance owed to the company at once when the balance is considered an illegal shareholder loan.
+All shareholders that have received a shareholder loan will need to pay a 10,05% p.a. interest on any intercompany account balance owed to the company and repay any balance owed to the company at once when the balance is considered an illegal shareholder loan.

 Shareholder loans and money laundering

-Shareholder loans that are considered illegal are classified as money laundering.
+Shareholder loans that are considered illegal are classified as money laundering in Denmark.

-Meaning, that all accountants in Denmark will have to report illegal shareholder loans to the government as money laundering.
+All accountants and auditors in Denmark will have to report illegal shareholder loans to the government as money laundering.

 This can naturally also trigger an inspection afterwards.

-What should the accountant do when discovering an illegal shareholder loan to a shareholder in the accounting or annual report for 2021?
+What should the accountant do when discovering an illegal shareholder loan to a shareholder in the accounting for 2023 or in the annual report for 2022?

-If an illegal shareholder loan to a shareholder is discovered in 2022 when preparing the accounting and or annual report for 2021, then there are two things to consider:
+If an illegal shareholder loan to a shareholder is discovered in 2023 when preparing the accounting for 2023 and or in the annual report for 2022, there are two things to consider:

 Firstly, the loan needs to be settled by either repaying it or offsetting other amounts (f.ex. offsetting a net salary or a net dividend with the loan) with 10,05% p.a. interests following the rules in the Companies Act.

-Secondly, if the shareholder is a majority shareholder the loan needs to be taxed following the tax rules.
+Secondly, if the shareholder is a majority shareholder, the loan must be taxed following the tax rules.

-Furthermore, the shareholder loan and the subsequent repair here-off should also be shown correctly in the 2021 annual report.
+Furthermore, the shareholder loan and the subsequent repair here-off should also be shown correctly in the annual report for 2022.

-When preparing the accounting or annual report, then sometimes accountants find loans to a shareholder.
+When preparing the accounting or an annual report, accountants sometimes find loans to a shareholder.

-Shareholder loans can be very complicated to handle since Denmark has two different sets of legislation:
+Shareholder loans can be complicated to handle since Denmark has two different sets of legislation: